 Expected costs: Full time travel hockey can reach $2000 or more per season (ice fees, USA hockey dues, NIHL dues, tournament entry fees, uniforms, etc.).
 Players must register online for tryouts.
 If a player makes a team, uniforms will be measured and paid for before the season starts.
 In addition, they will register online for their team and pay a $500 deposit along with scheduled monthly auto-payments for the travel season (base fees for travel is $1350 - $1500 total).
 A final assessment may be needed at the end of the season to pay off each individual's outstanding balance if the team goes over it's original budget.
 Each travel team's costs will vary with the amount of ice they use (practices/games) and the number of tournaments they participate in.
 Travel and lodging are the guardian's responsibility.
 They are not included with the cost.

-Part-Time Travel (Select Teams "Gold" and "Silver"): The league also offers a part-time travel hockey program or Select Travel Hockey for the Mite, Squirt, Pee Wee and Bantam divisions.
+Part-Time Travel (Select Teams "Blue" and "Green"): The league also offers a part-time travel hockey program or Select Travel Hockey for the Mite, Squirt, Pee Wee and Bantam divisions.
 The Select teams are made up of IYHL house league players with only 1 team guaranteed to be formed per age division (depending on participation levels).
 Players can expect an additional practice per week (separate from their House League obligations) outdoors as weather/schedule allow.
 Tryouts occur in November after house league has started play and the teams will participate in 4-5 regional tournaments (one which is outside the South Bend area).
 In addition, the Select teams will play other programs from the region (Indianapolis, Ft.
 Wayne, Kalamazoo) that will match up evenly from a skill standpoint.
 Players should expect an additional 15-18 travel games in addition to their regular house league commitments (normally 14-16 games).
 Mite teams can expect more out of town tournaments as competition is difficult to find locally.
 All teams should expect a few overnight stays during the select season at minimum.

 Expected costs: Select players can reach $700 per season (select team fees, USA hockey dues, tournament entry fees, uniforms, etc.) in addition to their house league fees.
 If a player makes a team, uniforms will be measured and paid for before the select season starts.
 In addition, they will register online for their team and pay a deposit along with scheduled auto-payments for the select season (November - February).
 A final assessment may be needed at the end of the season to pay off each individual's outstanding balance if the team goes over it's original budget.
 Each select team's costs will vary with the amount of ice they use (practices/games) and the number of tournaments they participate in.
 Travel and lodging are the guardian's responsibility.
 They are not included with the cost.